sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 - None.

 ## You will learn
-- The basics about the SAP Business Accelerator Hub
+- The basics about the SAP Business Accelerator Hub.
-- About the different SAP products that can generate events
+- About the different SAP products that can generate events.

 ## Intro